Nithivarn-Reddy/Cuisine-Predictor/README.md

 #### Output

 The output is a predicted cuisine type for the input ingredients and also the top_n closest foods along with the scores of relation is outputted.
+The closest cuisine list is made of tuples each in the following format (id,score,cuisine). "id" is the id of the corresponding recipe,"score" generated from cosine_similarity,"cuisine" of the corresponding recipe.

+##### Sample Output
+Input Ingredients -  ['chili powder', 'pepper', 'butter', 'bread', 'chicken', 'lettuce'] Predicted cuisine type for above ingredients - ['mexican'] Closest 8 cuisines with scores (id,score,cuisine)- [(33393, 0.4467, 'mexican'), (19277, 0.4421, 'russian'), (42954, 0.4191, 'mexican'), (15753, 0.4139, 'russian'), (34743, 0.4015, 'thai'), (31220, 0.3963, 'mexican'), (13975, 0.3945, 'french'), (37087, 0.3857, 'indian')]

 ### For questions regarding the approach.